i-abdullahirshad/gamepadscheck/src/content/articles/controller-dongle-vs-bluetooth-latency.md

 - **Frame rate.** Each frame of render delay is 1000 divided by your frames per second.
 At 30fps that is about 33ms per frame, which dwarfs any wireless difference
 - **Display processing.** A TV in a standard picture mode can add far more delay than every wireless option combined.
 Game mode is the single biggest fix available to most players
-- **Wired connection.** If you sit close enough for a cable, a cable beats both wireless options and costs almost nothing
+- **Wired connection.** If you sit close enough for a cable, a cable beats both wireless options—a dynamic often central to the [wired vs wireless controller](/wired-vs-wireless-controller/) debate—and costs almost nothing

 The dongle versus Bluetooth question is worth answering, but it sits near the bottom of the list of things that make a controller feel slow.